 The Intelligent Design Theory says that intelligent causes are necessary to explain the complex, information-rich structures of biology and that these causes are empirically detectable.
 Certain biological features defy the standard Darwinian random-chance explanation, because they appear to have been designed.
 Since design logically necessitates an intelligent designer, the appearance of design is cited as evidence for a designer.
 There are three primary arguments in the Intelligent Design Theory: 1) irreducible complexity, 2) specified complexity, and 3) the anthropic principle.

-Irreducible complexity is defined as ...a single system which is composed of several well-matched interacting parts that contribute to the basic function, wherein the removal of any one of the parts causes the system to effectively cease functioning.
+One of the arguments for Intelligent Design, irreducible complexity, is defined as “a single system which is composed of several well-matched interacting parts that contribute to the basic function, wherein the removal of any one of the parts causes the system to effectively cease functioning.”
 Simply put, life is comprised of intertwined parts that rely on each other in order to be useful.
 Random mutation may account for the development of a new part, but it cannot account for the concurrent development of multiple parts necessary for a functioning system.
 For example, the human eye is obviously a very useful system.
 Without the eyeball, the optic nerve, and the visual cortex, a randomly mutated incomplete eye would actually be counterproductive to the survival of a species and would therefore be eliminated through the process of natural selection.
 An eye is not a useful system unless all its parts are present and functioning properly at the same time.

-The anthropic principle states that the world and universe are fine-tuned to allow for life on earth.
-If the ratio of elements in the air of the earth was altered slightly, many species would very quickly cease to exist.
+The anthropic principle of Intelligent Design states that the world and universe are “fine-tuned” to allow for life on Earth.
+If the ratio of elements in the atmosphere of the earth was altered slightly, many species would quickly cease to exist.
 If the earth were significantly closer to or further away from the sun, many species would cease to exist.
-The existence and development of life on earth requires so many variables to be perfectly in tune that it would be impossible for all the variables to come into being through random, uncoordinated events.
+The existence and development of life on Earth requires so many variables to be perfectly in tune that it would be impossible for all the variables to come into being through random, uncoordinated events.

 While the Intelligent Design Theory does not presume to identify the source of intelligence (whether it be God or UFOs or something else), the vast majority of Intelligent Design theorists are theists.
 They see the appearance of design which pervades the biological world as evidence for the existence of God.
-There are, however, a few atheists who cannot deny the strong evidence for design, but are not willing to acknowledge a Creator God.
+There are, however, a few atheists who cannot deny the strong evidence for design but are not willing to acknowledge a Creator God.
 They tend to interpret the data as evidence that earth was seeded by some sort of master race of extraterrestrial creatures (aliens).
-Of course, they do not address the origin of the aliens either, so they are back to the original argument with no credible answer.
+Of course, their interpretation does not address the origin of the aliens, either, so they are back to the original argument with no credible answer.